 A jury in the Queens Supreme Court awarded a Chinese construction worker $62 million in compensation for injuries sustained on the job.

-Zeng Guang Lin a Chinese Construction worker sustained severe injuries while on a construction site at The Bronx for Hutch Realty Partners LLC in 2008.
+In 2008, Chinese construction worker Zeng Guang Lin sustained severe injuries while working for Hutch Realty Partners LLC in the Bronx.

 The 26-year-old construction worker sustained a traumatic brain injury in addition to other injuries when he fell from an overhang in the Bronx.

 As a result of the incident, the victim filed a lawsuit against the construction company for failing to provide him with the necessary safety equipment while he was building the roof.